 2. Memory Cards

-The Sony A7rV is compatible with CFexpress Type-A memory cards and UHS-II SD memory cards.
-Some of the CFexpress Type-A cards are now faster and less expensive than the V90 UHS-II cards, so be sure to check this guide for performance benchmarks and recommendations.
+The Sony A7rV supports both CFexpress Type-A and UHS-II SD memory cards.
+Interestingly, some CFexpress Type-A cards are now faster and more affordable than V90 UHS-II cards.
+For detailed performance benchmarks and recommendations, be sure to check out this guide.

 3. Screen Protectors

-The market now offers numerous brands of screen protectors for the Sony A7rV.
+There are now many brands offering screen protectors for the Sony A7rV.

-Using a high-quality glass screen protector is probably the best option.
-I have been using a glass screen protector for my A7rIII, which lasted for years.
+Opting for a high-quality glass screen protector is likely your best bet.
+I’ve been using one on my A7rIII, and it has lasted for years.

 4. Camera Cases

-If you need a case for your Sony A7rV, you’ll find a wide selection of third-party leather half-cases on the market.
-While I don’t always use them, they can serve multiple purposes, such as protecting the bottom of the camera, extending the grip, or simply enhancing the overall aesthetics.
+If you’re looking for a case for your Sony A7rV, plenty of third-party leather half-cases are available.
+While I don’t always use them, they can protect the camera’s bottom, extend the grip, or enhance the overall look.

-Among the various options available, my favorites for the Sony A7rV are the affordable Lim’s Genuine Leather cases.
-In case they are unavailable, Gariz cases also offer a nice alternative.
-Additionally, Kaza cases are known for their exceptional quality.
+My top picks among the options are the affordable Lim’s Genuine Leather cases.
+If those aren’t available, Gariz cases are a great alternative.
+Additionally, Kaza cases are renowned for their exceptional quality.

 Lim’s Half Leather Sony A7rV CaseAvailable At: Amazon When it comes to mirrorless cameras like the A7RV, my go-to choice for cases is Lim’s.
 I have been using their cases on my Z6 and previously on my A7rII, and they have become my favorite style.
 The base plate is a nice feature, and it is compatible with Arca Swiss tripods and offers convenient compatibility.
 Additionally, the leather case provides extra grip and extends the grip area, allowing the pinky finger to find a comfortable resting place. |